Back to articles

 • Facilitate recovery

-According to several scientific studies [1], it has been proven that practicing intensive sporting activity weakens the immune system.
-Indeed, when an athlete produces a significant effort, he draws on his body's energy, produced by the assimilation of nutrients and micronutrients.
-These are the vitamins and other antioxidants which will activate the production of white blood cells such as B and T lymphocytes and macrophages, essential for the production of antibodies which will destroy microbes or bad bacteria.
+According to several scientific studies [1], it has been proven that practicing an intensive sporting activity weakens the immune system.
+Indeed, when an athlete makes a significant effort, he draws on the energy of his body, produced by the assimilation of nutrients and micronutrients.
+It is the vitamins and other antioxidants that will activate the production of white blood cells such as B and T lymphocytes and macrophages, essential for the production of antibodies that will destroy microbes or bad bacteria.

-When the body does not have sufficient reserves of essential nutrients, it is said to suffer from a “deficiency”.
+When the body does not have enough reserves of essential nutrients, it is said to suffer from a "deficiency".
 However, an athlete draws much more from his nutritional reserves than a person with normal needs.
-This is why it can happen in certain cases that the latter suffers from a lack, in particular of vitamins and minerals.
+This is why it can happen in certain cases that the latter suffers from a deficiency, in particular of vitamins and minerals.

-A magnesium deficiency, for example, will cause notable effects on health and well-being, such as at the muscular level, which will result in cramps, muscle pain, and a reduction in sporting and recovery abilities.
+A magnesium deficiency, for example, will cause significant effects on health and well-being, such as at the muscular level, which will result in cramps, muscle pain, a decrease in sports and recovery capacities.
 A situation of deficiency thus causes a weakening of the immune system.

 Sport can also boost the immune system

-But sport doesn't just tap our reserves of vitality, in fact, it helps provide us with them too.
+But sport doesn't just use up our vitality reserves, in fact, it also provides us with some.
 It is often said that a little sport in the morning can give us energy for the whole day.
-Practicing regular physical activity then makes it possible to boost the immune system during and after exercise but also to reduce stress hormones.
-However, stress has always been shown to be a disruptive element in our body and our mental and physical well-being.
-In addition, scientific studies [2] have confirmed that chronic stress can actually harm the proper functioning of the immune system.
-Sport would thus help to fight against periods of stress and the weakening of the body in general.
+Regular physical activity can boost the immune system during and after exercise and also reduce stress hormones.
+However, stress has always been shown to be a disruptive element of our body and our mental and physical well-being.
+In addition, scientific studies [2] have confirmed that chronic stress can really harm the proper functioning of the immune system.
+Sport would thus help to combat periods of stress and the weakening of the body in general.

 Responsible for the production of white blood cells, vitamins and minerals play an important role in strengthening the immune system.
-As seen previously, athletes training regularly and/or intensely use more of their micronutrient reserves in order to maintain good physical performance.
+As seen previously, athletes who train regularly and/or intensely use up more of their micronutrient reserves in order to maintain good physical performance.

-Vitamin D , also called “the sunshine vitamin”, is one of the main vitamins on the run during the winter.
-The cause: the lack of sunlight, and particularly the lack of UVB which contributes to the supply of 80% of vitamin D. However, vitamin D constitutes a key factor in immunity.
-In particular, it helps to better combat stress, improve nerve transmission and ensure good muscle contraction [3].
-A study has proven that vitamin D supplementation helps promote a strong immune response and limits excess inflammation [4].
+Vitamin D , also called "the sunshine vitamin", is one of the main vitamins that are in short supply during the winter.
+The cause: the lack of sun, and particularly the lack of UVB rays which contribute to the supply of 80% of vitamin D. However, vitamin D is a key factor in immunity.
+In particular, it helps to better fight against stress, improve nerve transmission and ensure good muscle contraction [3].
+A study has shown that vitamin D supplementation helps promote a strong immune response and limits excess inflammation [4].

-Vitamin C , known for its anti-oxidant properties and its protective effects for the immune system, is essential for athletes.
-It participates in the renewal of white blood cells and helps actively protect the body from external attacks.
-One study even claims that it can reduce the duration of a cold and in certain cases, stop its progression [5].
+Vitamin C , known for its antioxidant properties and protective effects on the immune system, is essential for athletes.
+It participates in the renewal of white blood cells and actively protects the body from external attacks.
+One study even claims that it can reduce the duration of a cold and, in some cases, stop its progression [5].

 Iron is a vital element for the proper functioning of the body, it allows the transport of oxygen in the body, the formation of red blood cells and the regeneration of lymphocytes.
 It effectively improves immune defenses.

 Magnesium is a mineral that plays an important role in the functioning of our body and has many virtues.
 In athletes, it helps maintain muscle mass, reduce muscle damage and better fight inflammation.
-In addition, it is a muscle relaxant and a powerful stress reliever.
-It also participates in the transformation of carbohydrates and lipids into ATP, energy usable by our muscle cells.
+In addition, it is a muscle relaxant and a powerful anti-stress.
+It also participates in the transformation of carbohydrates and lipids into ATP, an energy usable by our muscle cells.

 Zinc helps reduce the incidence of inflammation caused by intense exercise and strengthens the immune system.
-These benefits allow the athlete to maintain their performance over the long term.
+These benefits allow athletes to maintain their performance over the long term.

-Selenium is a trace element with antioxidant properties which plays an essential role in metabolic reactions.
-In addition to vitamin C, it facilitates the regeneration of immune system cells.
-Thanks to its antioxidant function it also helps fight free radicals which results in less muscle damage after training [6].
+Selenium is a trace element with antioxidant properties that plays an essential role in metabolic reactions.
+In addition to vitamin C, it facilitates the regeneration of cells in the immune system.
+Thanks to its antioxidant function, it also helps fight free radicals, which results in less muscle damage after training [6].

 Our Immune Health mixes have been specially designed to strengthen the athlete's immune system.
-The Men's Immune Health formula is a strengthened version of the Multivitamin with added essential minerals and Vitamin K2-MK7.
-The Women's Immune Health is an iron reinforced version, designed to meet the needs of women.
+The Men's Immune Health formula is a reinforced version of the Multivitamins with added essential minerals and Vitamin K2-MK7.
+The Women's Immune Health is an iron-reinforced version, designed to meet the needs of women.

 [1] Matheus Pintanel Silva de Freitas.
 (2016).
 The Effect of Different Volumes of Physical Exercise on the Immune System.
 Federal University of Pelotas.